Human Resource And Management

 In-situ Resource Utilization Capabilities

-QUESTION 1: Using the three provided resources, create a comparison of the available lunar in-situ resource utilization, and describe the advantages and challenges of collecting these resources.
+Question 1: Using the three provided resources, create a comparison of the available lunar in-situ resource utilization and describe the advantages and challenges of collecting these resources.

-Efficient time utilization is extremely important as time lost can increase the cost of the mission and it should be utilized to maximize the success of the mission.
-To address this, parallel operations will be carried out such as prospecting, collecting and processing.
-All the operations of the mission will be surveillance in real-time and this will be highly beneficial when exploring PSRs.
-This will allow the scientist to select a safe path for the rover and change any plans or decisions in real-time.
+Efficient time utilization is extremely important as time lost can increase the cost of the mission, and it should be utilized to maximize its success.
+To address this, parallel operations will be carried out, such as prospecting, collecting and processing.
+All the operations of the mission will be monitored in real-time, which will be highly beneficial when exploring PSRs.
+This will allow the scientist to select a safe path for the rover and change any plans or decisions in real time.
 Exploring the PSRs will be the biggest challenge for the RP mission as there will be time constraints as well as unknown environmental factors.

 This mission requires a lot of formulations and simulations of real-time science, limited waypoint driving and basic science operations.
 This will allow for proper operation planning and improving the designs of the prospecting operations.
-While numerous challenges will be faced during the RP mission; the success of the mission will open up doors to future human missions on Mars that have not been possible yet.
+While numerous challenges will be faced during the RP mission, the success of the mission will open up doors to future human missions on Mars that have not been possible yet.
 The Lunar South Pole is going to aid in this as it is suspected to be the site for abundant resources and water ice.
-The shadowed areas have cold traps which would contain fossil records of numerous volatiles, hydrogen and water ice.
+The shadowed areas have cold traps that contain fossil records of numerous volatiles, hydrogen, and water ice.
 These resources will aid in longer explorations in the future (Trimble and Carvalho).

-QUESTION 2: How does “real-time science” influence the path and the timing of the planned operation system of the lunar rover.
+Question 2: How does “real-time science” influence the path and the timing of the planned operation system of the lunar rover?
 Resource Prospector, to prospects, collect and process in-situ resources on the Moon?

 The RP mission is designed to develop a deeper understanding and fill in the gaps in our knowledge that will allow for better planning for future space missions.
-These gaps are called Strategic Knowledge Gaps (SKGs) which will allow humans to design and plan for human missions on Mars.
-The technology is being tested on the moon as it is closer to the earth and will decrease substantially while allowing us to prepare for the challenges ahead.
+These gaps are called Strategic Knowledge Gaps (SKGs), which will allow humans to design and plan for human missions on Mars.
+The technology is being tested on the moon as it is closer to the Earth and will decrease substantially while allowing us to prepare for the challenges ahead.
 The Lunar Exploration Analysis Group (LEAG) will work towards determining the following SKGs:

 • The physical geography and accessibility of the cold traps